Bocchio01/Four_In_Row/README.md

 # Connect_4_Game

-This is a **simple implementation of the Four In a Row game, developed during high school using basic concepts of C**.
+This is a **simple implementation of the Connect 4 Game game, developed during high school using basic concepts of C**.

 ![Initial board screenshot](Img/Initial_Screen.png)
 ![Winning board screenshot](Img/Winning_Screen.png)